0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2017-08-20-another-getting-starting-in-security-post.md

 I would not be where I am today without the aid of the infosec community.
 So many people have been beyond eager to share their knowledge, help others, and further the state of offensive and defensive security by challenging their peers.
 I implore those setting foot on the path to becoming a security professional to not only reap the benefits that the infosec community has to offer, but to pay it forward by contributing as well (after all, knowledge sharing is a two-way street).

 Whether the medium is social media, attending security conferences, or sitting in on webinars, immerse yourself in other's experience.
-In my eyes, this is an exceptional catalyst for security professionals at any stage in their career.
+In my eyes, this is an exceptional catalyst for security professionals at any stage in their career. **Do not feel intimidated or afraid to ask questions**.

 Although I can write on the topic for many, many more pages, this should suffice in, at the very least, pointing a few of you in the right direction.
 In the spirit of this post and the infosec community at large, please do not hesitate to contact me on [Twitter](https://twitter.com/0xdeadbeefjerky){:target="_blank"} if you have any questions or you're looking for additional advice.